AhmedWaela/My-project/README.md

 8.Total revenue by pizza size
 9.AVG unit price

-to Download the SQL KPIs documentation [Pizza restaurant KPI-s queries]
+to Download the SQL KPIs documentation [Pizza restaurant KPI-s queries.docx.pdf]

+# Usage
+to acces the Dashboard [KPI SQL 2023]

+to access the SQL Kpis and Documentation [Pizza restaurant KPI-s queries.docx.pdf]

+to access the Dataset [pizza_sales.csv]